-4.71 Division 3.3, section 3.21(1)-(2) of the Act outlines details for weekly statutory benefits to claimants residing outside Australia.
-The claimant must submit a Certificate of Fitness (including declaration of employment) from a treating medical practitioner every three months to establish their identity and continued loss of earnings.
+4.68 Division 3.3, section 3.21(1)-(2) of the Act outlines details for weekly statutory benefits to claimants residing outside Australia.
+The claimant must submit a certificate of fitness form (including declaration of employment) (available on the Authority's website) from a treating medical practitioner every three months to establish their identity and continued loss of earnings.